ciaranodonnell/ciaranodonnell.github.io/_posts/2019-12-07-occasionally-connected-servers.markdown

 #### Retail

-Lots of retail companies are creating their own applications for customer use.
+Lots of retail companies are creating their own applications for staff and customer use.
+Staff are increasingly using phone based POS systems for POS and inventory searches.

-These used to be a mobile app version of their website, but increasingly we are seeing demand for richer experiences.
+Customer facing apps used to be a mobile app version of their website, but increasingly we are seeing demand for richer experiences:

 Mobile apps are replacing the simple price checker machines that used to be screwed to various columns in a larger store.
-(Think Kohls in US)
+Kohls in the United States does this.

+Target lets you scan items as you put them in your cart and tells you if there are coupons for them.
+Then when you check out you scan the app to apply all the coupons.
-They are become mobile POS apps that you can use to scan things as you put them in your cart to checkout without lining up.
-(Think Sams Club in US)
+Some retailers (e.g. Sams Club) mobile apps let you scan things as you put them in your cart to checkout without lining up.

 The regular mobile apps have loyalty programs, discounts and rewards redemptions, and search features that give instore routing to the correct shelf when looking for a product.

+There are many 'art of the possible' visions for retail that show digital signage personalizing to customers, digital changing rooms, drop boxes for online orders, even A.I. and computer vision based intelligent stores that automatically track shoppers, shelf inventory, and providing real time incentives and pricing.

 #### Food Service

 An increasing number of food service locations have some form of Kiosk in their restuarants.
 McDonalds and Burger King have these for ordering, while Chilli's has them for table top drink ordering and payment.

+Increasinly we're seeing digital menu boards, kiosks, and mobile apps that can remove items from the menu automatically based on Out of Stock conditions.
+E.g. When a cafe runs out of bacon, it can remove it from the ingredients list on a salad, and entirely remove the Bason Cheeseburger from the menu.

 In some environments like airport restaurants there are increasinly tablet based ordering systems that allow you to order and pay without speaking to a person.

 Paying the check through a mobile app is a great solution when a server is busy and people hear their flight called.

 #### Franchised Agency Industries

 Employment agencies, Real Estate agencies, End of life services are examples of types of busines where the work is typically done locally by an office of a larger corporation.
 The systems need to be able to run the business locally while reporting everything to the corporate main systems.

-#### Common Architecture style
+### Common Architecture styles

+#### Client Server Distributed

 Commonly these experiences are being built using client/server patterns that have existed for decades.
 The experience is built as client application that makes calls to server software across the network when it needs information.
 These are frequently HTTP based requests/responses with data transfered using JSON or XML.